connexta/eve/client/components/README.md

 ## Grafana

 Take and display screenshot of grafana dashboard.

+## MediaComponent

+Rotates through media to be displayed on the Wallboard.
+Each media consists of a title, body, image, and/or link.
+Images/data are stored and retrieved from the back-end nodeJS server.

 ## SlackComponent
 Displays the 10 most recent slack messages, rotating through the messages on a set interval.
 The slack widget is a fixed size and will only show as many messages as can fit.
 The component is currently not interactive in any way.